COMPLETE GUIDE • UPDATED JANUARY 2026

 Travel insurance isn’t about fear—it’s about math.
 For a few dollars a day, you transfer the risk of potentially catastrophic medical bills to an insurance company.
 That’s a trade worth making for most Thailand travelers.

 The key is getting the right insurance for your trip.
 If you’re renting a motorbike, make sure it’s covered—check our motorbike guide.
-If you’re staying long-term, consider a monthly plan (SafetyWing).
+If you’re staying long-term or backpacking on a budget, consider a monthly plan (Genki or SafetyWing).
 If you’re just doing a standard beach holiday, basic coverage might be enough.

 Whatever you choose, read the policy before buying.
 Understand what’s covered and what isn’t.
 Save the emergency numbers to your phone.
 Then go enjoy Thailand—knowing you’re covered if something goes wrong.